**This article was originally written and posted on 9-11-20**

 She talked about how Col. Sasseville was ready to ram the cockpit, and she would aim for the tail.

 "We had to protect our airspace any way we could.
 I genuinely believed that was going to be the last time I took off.
 The real heroes are the passengers on Flight 93 who were willing to sacrifice themselves.
 I was just an accidental witness to history."

 Ultimately, neither of them had to give their lives that day, once they heard that Flight 93 went down in Pennsylvania field.
-But the thing to remember is, they were ready to.
+But the thing to remember is they were ready to do so.

-When asked why she was ready to fly a kamikaze mission, Penney says
+When asked why she was ready to fly what was effectively a kamikaze mission, Penney says

 Why?
 Because there are things in this world that are more important than ourselves.
 Freedom.
 The Constitution of the United States.
 Our way of life.
 Mom, baseball, apple pie; these things and so many more that make us uniquely American.
 We belong to something greater than ourselves.
 As complex and diverse and discordant as it is, this thing, this idea called America, binds us together in citizenship and community and brotherhood.